Braves vs. Mets Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (3-0) will take to the mound for the Braves and make his 12th start of the season.
+- The Braves' Charlie Morton (5-6) will make his 12th start of the season.

+- In 11 starts this season, he's earned a quality start in six of them.

+- Morton will look to finish five or more innings for the 12th start in a row.

 |Opponent